The 50 Greatest Albums of 2018, Compiled by Martin Canine

 1. XXXTentacion - ?

-This list was released on January 1st of 2019, and solely reflects my knowledge up to this day.
-I am not an encyclopaedia that knows every album released in 2018.
+This list was released on January 1st, 2019, and solely reflects my knowledge up to that date.
+I am not an encyclopedia that knows every album released in 2018.

 The Top Ten